 Previous Seedcorn award holders include colleagues from across all four of NTU campuses and were awarded Seedcorn funding to fund projects with potential to have a positive impact on learning and teaching at NTU.
 Previous Seedcorn awards have helped colleagues to:

-- Develop support for students – Samuel Barclay (Nottingham Language Centre) secured funding to research Academic English language use across the different subject disciplines in the School of Science and Technology (SST), and developed pedagogical interventions based on that evidence.
+- Develop support for students – Samuel Barclay (Nottingham Institute of Languages and Intercultural Communication) secured funding to research Academic English language use across the different subject disciplines in the School of Science and Technology (SST), and developed pedagogical interventions based on that evidence.

 - Attend conferences and other events - Rachel Stubbington (SST) secured funding to present at the ‘Society for Freshwater Science Annual Meeting’ in Detroit, USA.
 This enabled Rachel to share her learning and teaching practice with an international audience, and to disseminate insights from the conference internally at NTU, and across the sector through social media and a blogging.